Over the Super Bowl’s 47-year history, I’ve viewed the game from all the usual TV venues.

 Tivoli Lodge in Vail

-As one of America’s largest ski resorts, Vail offers something for everyone.
+The Vail ski resort is one of largest in American and offers something for everyone.
 It has bunny hills for beginners, corduroy for intermediates, and glades, bumps and back bowls for black-diamond experts.

 My target for Super Bowl XLII was the Tivoli Lodge.
 Racing fans may remember Buddy Lazier, who won the 1996 Indy 500.
 The hotel is owned by his parents.
 The recently renovated structure stands quietly at the Golden Peak end of Vail Village.